 Maang tikka was a simple basic ornament earlier, but now it has taken a 180° turn in regards with the designs.
 Gorgeous maang tikka designs go well with a middle-parted hairstyle or a high bun.
 While the over-sized ones look absolutely beautiful, the delicate ones give you an ease to dance around.
 You might be wondering where will you find all these different designs?
 Worry not, we have curated a list of all styles, right from the elaborate ones to the most simplistic ones.
 Check them below.

-A statement style of Haryana and Rajasthan, and was something used even by queens and princes.
-It has a very peculiar shape inlaid with beads and precious stones.
+A statement style of Haryana and Rajasthan, which was something used even by queens and princes.
+It has a very peculiar shape studded with beads and precious stones.

 A very elegant design, which also holds the central tikka in place.
 The tier can be a simple chain or have elegant designs along with it.